Salad Ideas Your Picky Eater Will Love

 One option is to try a deconstructed salad by separating out the ingredients on your child's plate.
 This helps them know exactly what they're eating and allows your toddler to take what they like and leave what they don't (without the whole meal going out the window because the carrots are touching the broccoli).
 Plus, the smaller, separated bits are easier for little hands to pick up!

-Work on being flexible and attentive to your child's needs, and if they speak up about something they don't like, be sure to listen to their reasoning.
+Work on being flexible and attentive to your child's needs.
+If they speak up about something they don't like, be sure to listen to their reasoning.
 This can help you make adjustments that may make your child more open to trying new meals.
 Part of the key to success when it comes to making a salad for kids is letting go of rigid expectations and the urge to force specific foods.

 What if my picky eater still won't eat salad?